THE UPACK PROGRAM PACKAGE

 dener dener {1.0}

 The comparison between two structures is skipped if their energies differ by more than dener.
-This does not apply to entries from in.spf where no energies are available.
+This does not apply to spf-type entries where no energies are available.
 Also it applies only to the clustering mode.

 rvol rvol {0.01}